-- baseline conditions, ie, before implementation (forward creation and top-up submethods), and - operating conditions, ie, after implementation (for forward creation sub-method).
+- baseline conditions, i.e. before implementation (using forward creation and top-up certificate creation), and - operating conditions, i.e. after implementation (using forward creation).

 The energy model expresses the energy consumption as a mathematical function of the independent variables and is used to perform "routine adjustments" as defined under the IPMVP.